Tillsten/blendplotpy/readme.md

-# blendplotpy
+# blendplot

-Very fast toy-plotting library using blend2d as the renderer.
-Displays in a QtWidget Currently uses `cppyy` to interface with blend2d. blend.dll or .lib is required but not supplied.
+Very fast toy-plotting library using blend2d for rendering.
+Displays in a QtWidget.
+Blend2d is build during package creation using scikit-build.
+Currently uses `cppyy` to interface with blend2d, but this could be replaced with `pybind11` if necessary.
+Building is only tested under windows and may be still buggy.

+Currenty only displays lines.
+Zooming behavior is also still buggy.